Classroom Management Emergency

 Once you have gone through rules, procedures and punishments and you are confident that they all understand.
 Tell your students that you want their parents to sign.
 Warn them to make sure it gets signed, otherwise you’ll personally let them know or something along those lines.

-It will not be easy!
-But, the more victories you get, the more you overcome these obstacles, they will submit, and you will become a stronger leader.
+Keep the students on task as long as possible.
+This will not be easy, but the more victories you get, the more you overcome these obstacles, the more easily the class will submit, and you will become a stronger leader.

 Many teachers, those who were lucky enough not to have experienced tough classes like these, would now say, “Eric, you are wrong.
 That sounds like intimidation.”
 I say no, you were lucky.
 Unless you are the authority in class, students won’t respect you, and their learning will be compromised.

 I hope this helps for emergency classroom situations.